 Let me repeat, YOU WILL DOUBT YOURSELF!!
-No matter how much experiences you have, with any major transition or change in life, this is so normal.
-But don’t trust the negative self talk.
-You know what you’re doing and things will progress and get better with time.
+No matter how many experiences you have, this is so normal with any major transition or change in life.
+But don’t trust negative self-talk.
+You know what you’re doing, and things will progress and get better with time.

 5. Get comfortable with being uncomfortable!

-Ohhhh how this is such a game changer.
-Once you start telling yourself that things are happening FOR you and not AGAINST you, your whole life will start to change.
+Ohhhh, how this is such a game-changer.
+Once you tell yourself that things are happening FOR you and not AGAINST you, your whole life will start to change.
 The biggest rewards are on the other side of fear and outside of your comfort zone.

 6. There will be moments of loneliness and boredom

-But there is a different between being alone and loneliness.
+But there is a difference between being alone and loneliness.
 You grow in strength through learning how to be alone with yourself, but the actual loneliness is just temporary.
-This is the part of this lifestyle that will grow you the most!
+This is part of this lifestyle that will grow you the most as travel nurse newbies!
 Trust in that!

 7. Not everyone is going to like you

-In life and in the workplace.
+In life and the workplace.
 But it’s all Gucci!
-All you can do is be the best version of yourself, every single day!
+All you can do is be the best version of yourself every single day!
 This is your life, live it the way you want and let others live it the way they want.

 8. Don’t burn yourself out

-I had learned this from my dad at an early age.
-It’s so important to be the student in all aspect of life, even when you think you know something like the back of your hand.
+I learned this from my dad at an early age.
+It’s so important to be a student in all aspects of life, even when you think you know something like the back of your hand.
 There is more than one way to skin a cat.

 10. Work hard and play harder!

 But don’t forget to give yourself the space and time to really recover.
-This can lead to burnout and this is something I am still trying to create a balance with.
-It’s easy to wear yourself out from “doing the most” like my friends tell me.
-I am know for going 100%, 100% of the time.
-Which can have it’s benefits but PLEASE FOR THE LIFE OF ME (and you) give yourself the time to reflect and process.
+This can lead to burnout, and this is something I am still trying to create a balance with.
+It’s easy to wear yourself out from “doing the most,” as my friends tell me.
+I am known for going 100%, 100% of the time.
+Which can have its benefits, but PLEASE, FOR THE LIFE OF ME (and you), give yourself the time to reflect and process.

 11. Make sure to maintain or create some type of routine.

-Through all of this change, you need some solid ground to stand on.
-I realized this kind of late into my contract.
+You need some solid ground to stand on through all of this change.
+I realized this kind of late in my contract.
 As human beings, we crave stability and routine.
-It’s apart of human nature.
-Meditate, journal, talking with friends once a week, workout, daily walks, whatever it is, don’t neglect this part of your life as you need it for mental clarity!
+It’s a part of human nature.
+Meditate, journal, talk with friends once a week, work out, take daily walks, whatever.
+Don’t neglect this part of your life, as you need it for mental clarity!
 You’ll thank me later.

-12. Having a go with the flow attitude is the golden ticket to success.
+12. Having a go-with-the-flow attitude is the golden ticket to success for travel nurse newbies.

-It’s easy when transitioning from a staff position to be pretty set in your ways, but pump the brakes sister (or brother).
+It’s easy to be pretty set in your ways when transitioning from a staff position, but pump the brakes, sister (or brother).
 You’ll save yourself lots of stress and frustration if you let go of all prior expectations of how your hospital did things.
 But with that being said, that doesn’t mean letting people run all over you.
 It just means don’t think everything is always going to remain the same at every hospital you work in.
 You might even find better ways of doing things than you expected.